1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878 8TF CAM Morgan Silver Dollar Value

-The cameo designation elevates the 1878 8TF Proof Morgan Dollar to elite status through dramatic visual contrast, where heavily frosted devices stand in sharp relief against deeply mirrored fields, creating a stunning three-dimensional appearance unmatched by standard proof strikes.
+The cameo (CAM) designation elevates the 1878 8TF Proof Morgan Dollar to elite status through dramatic visual contrast, where heavily frosted devices stand in sharp relief against deeply mirrored fields, creating a stunning three-dimensional appearance unmatched by standard proof strikes.
+Think of it like a white frosted figure sitting on a perfectly reflective mirror — the visual impact is immediate and striking.

-The technical production circumstances that create cameo proofs demand freshly prepared dies with heavily frosted device areas paired with highly polished field surfaces, a combination achieved only during the earliest strikes from new die pairs before repeated striking gradually diminishes the frost intensity.
+The technical production circumstances that create cameo proofs demand freshly prepared dies with heavily frosted device areas paired with highly polished field surfaces — a combination achieved only during the earliest strikes from new die pairs before repeated striking gradually diminishes the frost intensity.
+This means cameo examples represent the very first coins struck from each proof die pair.

 1878 8TF CAM Morgan Silver Dollar Price/Grade Chart